Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Happens if My Cat Eats a Buttercup?

-Thankfully, Buttercups have a bitter taste that typically deters cats from eating them.
-However, they do produce pollen that can rub onto your cat’s coat.
+Thankfully, Buttercups have a bitter taste that deters cats from eating them.
+However, they produce pollen that can rub on your cat’s coat.
 If your cat licks pollen off the flower or their coat while grooming, it can be an irritant.

 Buttercups contain protoanemonin that is released when the plant is chewed.
-This substance is what is toxic to cats and affects their gastrointestinal tract.
-The highest density of the toxic is within the flower part of the plant; however, the whole plant is dangerous to cats.
+This substance is toxic to cats and affects their gastrointestinal tract.
+The highest density of the toxic is in the flower; however, the whole plant is dangerous to cats.

-When chewed and ingested, a cat’s mouth will swell, become red, and blisters will form.
-If the bitter taste didn’t deter the cat from the plant initially, this mouth discomfort generally does and stops them from ingesting more of the plant.
-Blisters and swelling may also form on your cat’s face in all the areas that made contact with the chewed plant.
+When chewed and ingested, a cat’s mouth will swell and become red, and blisters can form.
+If the bitter taste didn’t deter the cat from the plant initially, the discomfort usually does and stops them from ingesting more of the plant.
+Blisters and swelling can also form on your cat’s face in all the areas that made contact with the chewed plant.

-Other symptoms that may arise are excessive drooling, vomiting, diarrhea, depression, no longer eating, wobbly gait, weakness, tremors, bloodied urine, and seizures.
-The severity of the symptoms depends on how much of the Buttercup plant your cat ingested.
+Other signs that can arise are excessive drooling, vomiting, diarrhea, depression, no longer eating, wobbly gait, weakness, tremors, bloodied urine, and seizures.
+The severity of the signs depends on how much of the Buttercup plant your cat ingested.

 Symptoms are likely to occur within three hours of chewing or ingesting the Buttercup plant.
-If you’ve noticed a chewed-up Buttercup in your garden, check your cat for blisters or swelling in their mouth or on their face.
-Also, determine which part/s of the Buttercup were eaten.
+If you’ve noticed a chewed-up Buttercup in your garden, check your cat for blisters or swelling in their mouth or face.
+Also, determine which part of the Buttercup was eaten.

-Determining how much of the plant and which parts of the plant were eaten will help your vet better treat your cat.
-However, whether you’ve caught your cat in the act of eating a Buttercup or noticed symptoms, take them to the vet immediately as they will need treatment.
+Determining how much of the plant and which parts were eaten will help your vet treat your cat.
+However, whether you’ve caught your cat in the act of eating a Buttercup or noticed the signs, take them to the vet immediately.
 If you cannot get to your vet quickly, phone a pet poison hotline for advice on what to do to help your cat.

 siberian cat in garden